-It is also possible to use a set of 3D faces as the mesh that the cross section is based on.
+It is also possible to use a set of 3Dfaces as the mesh that the cross section is based on.
 These are usually produced when a model is imported into the Cad program.
-This can allow panelling or further modelling on non MP anel geometry.
+This can allow paneling or further modeling on non MPanel geometry.
 (In AutoCAD a polyface mesh can then be exploded into a set of 3dfaces) (In Rhino any irregular mesh can be used as a set of 3Dfaces)